huggingface/blog/supercharge-customer-service-with-nlp.md

 However, 60% accuracy is far from being perfect on a 5-class classification problem, but do we need very high accuracy for all classes?

-Since we are mostly concerned with very negative customer feedback, let's maybe just focus on how well the model performs on classifying reviews of the most unsatisfied customers.
-Also, we decide to help the model a bit - all feedback classified as either **very unsatisfied** or **unsatisfied** will be handled by us - to catch close to 99% of the **very unsatisfied** messages.
+Since we are mostly concerned with very negative customer feedback, let's just focus on how well the model performs on classifying reviews of the most unsatisfied customers.
+We also decide to help the model a bit - all feedback classified as either **very unsatisfied** or **unsatisfied** will be handled by us - to catch close to 99% of the **very unsatisfied** messages.
 At the same time, we also measure how many **unsatisfied** messages we can answer this way and how much unnecessary work we do by answering messages of neutral, satisfied, and very satisfied customers.

 Great, let's write a new `compute_metrics` function.